pincombe/factom-governance/0_Factom Governance Documents/Doc 005 - ANO Election and Demotion System.md

 > Standing Parties use to provide or remove support from ANOs and
 > Candidate ANOs.

-2. Process Overview
+1. Process Overview
     ================

     1. The protocol forum will host a public ANO Standing Dashboard
         > that is permanently visible to all parties and displaying
         > real-time Standing levels (in percentages, ranked from top to
         > bottom).
 The system will start with all Standing Parties with
-        > "Blank Vote" but will be expected to make that vote within two
+        > “Blank Vote” but will be expected to make that vote within two
         > months.
 Nobody will enter a 90 day notice period until all
         > Standing Parties have cast all their initial votes or those
         > two months are up, whichever is first.